 Project Status & Timeline

-The EIS process includes creating the project’s “Purpose and Need” documents, which are currently under development by MnDOT and the Federal Highway Administration (FHWA).
+The EIS process includes creating the project’s “Purpose and Need” documents, which are developed by MnDOT and the Federal Highway Administration (FHWA).
 The project’s “purpose” is a broad statement of the primary intended results and objectives to be achieved by a proposed project.
 The project’s “needs” identify its specific problems to be solved.

 The identified “purpose and needs” will then be used for developing and evaluating project alternatives, which are the various project options to be studied.
 As a result, these documents will be critical for determining if Rethinking I-94 truly reimagines the corridor or if it is merely a rebranded highway repair and/or expansion project.